-&lt;sup>17 UNC TPD Section B1.16.4 includes provisions that provide an option for the initialisation of the Phase 1 PARCA works to be delayed by National Grid until the outcomes / impacts of the annual application process are known.
+&lt;sup>14 UNC TPD Section B1.16.4 includes provisions that provide an option for the initialisation of the Phase 1 PARCA works to be delayed by National Grid until the outcomes / impacts of the annual application process are known.
 This allows any interactions of the PARCA and Application processes to be assessed and considered on a case by case basis.

-&lt;sup>18 For the avoidance of doubt, where this statement refers to 'Exit Capacity applications', this includes PARCA and IP PARCA Applications.
+a case by case basis.
+For the avoidance of doubt, where this statement refers to 'Exit Capacity applications', this includes PARCA Applications.